Numerical simulations of primordial black hole formation via delayed first-order phase transitions: Thresholds for type A/B PBHs

 We also define a time scale related to the surface tension of the bubble wall,

 As demonstrated in Ref.~\cite{Maeso:2021xvl, Flores:2024lng, Hashino:2025fse}, $t_\sigma$ is usually much larger than $t_\mathrm{V}$ for sub-Planckian field values,

 where we have used the expression~\eqref{eq:sigma} of $\sigma$ in the thin-wall limit and $M_{\mathrm{Pl}} = 1/\sqrt{8\pi G}$ is the reduced Planck mass in our units.
 Therefore, the surface tension typically has a negligible effect on the PBH formation threshold and will be omitted in what follows.
-Heuristically, one expects a baby universe/type B PBH outcome if vacuum-energy domination occurs before horizon crossing, $t_\mathrm{H}/t_\mathrm{V} \gtrsim 1$; while a type A PBH or dispersion occurs if horizon crossing precedes vacuum-energy domination, $t_\mathrm{H}/t_\mathrm{V} \lesssim 1$.
+Heuristically, one expects a baby universe/type B PBH outcome if vacuum-energy domination occurs before horizon crossing, $t_\mathrm{H}/t_\mathrm{V} \gtrsim 1$; while a type A PBH or dispersion occurs if horizon crossing precedes vacuum-energy domination, $t_\mathrm{H}/t_\mathrm{V} \lesssim 1$. \black{It is worth noting that the physical mechanism underlying the $t_\mathrm{H}/t_\mathrm{V}$ criterion is closely analogous to PBH formation from cold dark matter (CDM) isocurvature perturbations, as recently studied by Passaglia and Sasaki~\cite{Passaglia:2021jla}.
+In their scenario, PBH formation requires the CDM isocurvature perturbation to be sufficiently large to induce local matter domination before horizon crossing.
+Similarly, in our scenario, the initial isocurvature perturbation associated with the FVD must generate a local vacuum-energy domination before or around the horizon-crossing time ($t_\mathrm{H}/t_\mathrm{V} \gtrsim 1$) to successfully produce a type B PBH.}

 Another frequently used criterion is the local density contrast at horizon crossing,

 where $\rho_\mathrm{in}(t_\mathrm{H})$ and $\rho_\mathrm{out}(t_\mathrm{H})$ are the total energy densities inside and outside the FVD at $t_\mathrm{H}$.
 In general, if $\delta(t_\mathrm{H})$ exceeds a certain threshold $\delta_c \sim 0.45$, a PBH is expected to form.
 If we neglect fluid inhomogeneities, the radiation contributions cancel out between inside and outside, and one obtains the simple estimate~\cite{Dent:2025bwo}